 Until now, there have been discovered more than 12.000 caves.
-This fact places Romania on the second place in Europe as the country which has the most ones.
+This fact places Romania in second place in Europe as the country which has the most.

 Some of them are close to Bucharest, so you can even explore a couple of them in a single day.